 Now, we may think that Twitter ranks tweets by influential people higher up.
 There is nothing wrong in thinking that way.
 It’s completely logical.

 Influential people are those who have a pretty high number of followers along with a high follower to following ratio.
 High follower to following ratio signifies that their following others is not a tactic to win more followers.

 So, when an influential Twitter user tweets something, does Twitter place a weightage on their tweet and make it rank high?
 Let’s see.

 The Table 9.1 above has the top 20 accounts ranking for the hashtag “#IoT”.

 We use the following parameters to estimate the influence level of each account.

-- Klout: Klout is probably the most widely used platform to analyze social media influence.
+- Klout: Klout, until recently, was probably the most widely used platform to analyze social media influence.
 It takes into account a large number of factors.

 - RetweetRank: This ranks your Twitter account based on recent retweets, followers, etc. The lower, the better.

 - Number of followers: Another intelligent way to rank each account is by the number of followers.
 The higher, the better.

 - Followers/Following Ratio (Ratio 1): Some people using following as a tactic to gain more followers.
 This tactic doesn’t essentially increase the person’s Klout score or influence in general.
 So, in order to more accurately measure the influence, we take the ratio of followers/following.
 The higher, the better.